solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex.md

 In action, uploading an image named `random-image.png` from your computer would take the following steps:

-1. Reading the file using `readFile` into a buffer.
+1. Reading the file using `readFileSync` into a buffer.

 2. Creating a generic file type with the files MIME Type from the buffer and filePath.